ethereum/RIPs/RIP_RIGID.md

 4. Push the value corresponding to ID `5` (representing `user_priority_fee_per_gas`).
 5. Execute `+` (add): Pop the top two values (5 and `4*6`), add them, and push the final result `(4 * 6) + 5`.
 This represents the total L2 execution cost plus the priority fee.

-This structure is efficient for stack-based execution and easily parsed by smart contracts or offchain agents.

 #### *RPN Formula Evaluation Flow Diagram*
 ```mermaid